ChaseRichardsonGit/TheButler/README.md

                 If they have our beta token they are given basic access to OpenAI functionality.
                 If they have our free token, they receive a DM from the bot daily gauging sentiment on something.

-            **TheButler to start Puerus.
-Send a slash command to TheButler to start or stop the bots.

             0.084 Backlog:
             Javascript code with a timer that looks up last bot that said something and say something back. doesn't use on message command.